Submitting samples to the Biosecurity Sciences Laboratory

 - Pathology Queensland Prince Charles Hospital Laboratory

-- Plant Biosecurity and Product Integrity, Queensland Department of Agriculture and Fisheries
+- Plant Biosecurity Laboratory, Department of Agriculture and Fisheries (Queensland)

 - Queensland Health Forensic and Scientific Services